Research and action for locally led nature restoration

 Through what it supports and the learning it shares and communicates, the programme aims to help policymakers, practitioners and people in business to have a better understanding of natural landscapes, prioritise more ambitious sustainable strategies and allocate the right financial and human resources to take action.

 In June 2023, REDAA launched its first grant call.
-It received more than 1,200 applications, and 21 locally led research-to-action initiatives have now been awarded funding ranging between £200,000 to £500,000.
+It received more than 1,200 applications, and 21 locally led research-to-action initiatives received funding ranging between GBP£200,000 to £500,000.

 The REDAA programme runs until 2029.